dhansel/IECDevice/examples/IECFDCMega/README.md

 memory space (SRAM and flash) as well as the larger number of pins available on the Arduino Mega 2560.

 IEFDC supports the same disk drive types as [ArduinoFDC](https://github.com/dhansel/ArduinoFDC/blob/main/README.md#supported-diskdrive-types):
-* 0: Double-density disk in a 5.25" double-density drive (360KB)
-* 1: Double-density disk in a 5.25" high-density drive (360KB)
-* 2: High-density disk in a 5.25" high-density drive (1.2MB)
-* 3: Double-density disk in a 3.5" double- or high-density drive (720KB)
-* 4: High-density disk in a 3.5" high-density drive (1.44MB)

-By default type 4 is assumed.
-The drive type can be changed via the "XT=n" DOS command (see below)
+By default a 3" HD is assumed.
+The drive type can be changed via the "XT=n" or "XT=mnemonic" DOS command (see below)

 ## Wiring